THE KISSING HAND

 Cherished as - “Teachers Top 100 Books for Children” (National Education Association), a “Top 100 Picture Book” (School Library Journal), and Huffington Post's shout-out to picture books as holiday gifts - "12 Picture Books Even 8-yr-olds Should Read."

 This is a tender story of a young raccoon who is afraid to go to school and be away from his mom for the first time.
 Her kiss planted gently in his palm comforts him so he has the courage to go to school - and 'take a part of her love' with him.
 The sweetest surprise is when Chester kisses her hand as he leaves - and it turns out she may just need it more.

 In the planning of the book, Ruth chose to work in bright primary colors to appeal to the very young.
-The whole book was painted using only four acrylic colors, mixed with care.
+The whole book was painted using only four acrylic colors, mixed with care, and she worked to create each image to look as soft as a young toddler’s heart.
 Understanding this was indeed a very sweet story, she used oil pastels for a special softness for the furry animals.

 Love for her own newborn baby, only 4 months old when Ruth began, fueled the warmth in each image.
 She independently designed and painted this as a 24 page book, as requested by the author, but unknowingly another artist was asked to add to it later.